apiobuild/platform/content/blog/create-an-online-store-for-free.md

 <source src="/video/out-of-stock.mp4" type="video/mp4" />
 </video>

-#### Shipping Options
+#### Tax and Shipping Options

-You can setup shipping rules, including different destination with different amounts and free shipping minimum.
+Depending on where your business is registered, tax rate can be set by you.
+You can also setup shipping rules, including different destination with different amounts and free shipping minimum.

 ## Summary